 Global Ship Lease Services Limited expects to enter into an employment agreement with Mr. Lister and, pursuant to the inter-company agreement, Mr. Lister will serve as its Chief Commercial Officer.
 Pursuant to his employment agreement, Mr. Lister will receive an annual salary of £135,000 and will be eligible to receive a bonus payment up to an annual maximum of 25% of his salary at the discretion of Global Ship Lease Services Limited.
-In addition, Mr. Lister will receive a one-time signing bonus of £35,000.

 The agreement will be terminable by Mr. Lister if he provides not less than three months advance written notice to Global Ship Lease Services Limited, or by Global Ship Lease Services Limited if it provides not less than six months advance written notice to him (subject to exceptions in the case of summary termination).
 Pursuant to the terms of his employment agreement, Global Ship Lease Services Limited will have the right to terminate Mr. Lister at any time and in its absolute discretion by paying him a sum equal to his salary and contractual benefits for the relevant period of notice.
-If Mr. Lister terminates his employment agreement for "good reason" following a "change of control" (each as defined in the employment agreement) he will be entitled to receive payment in lieu of salary and contractual benefits for the six-month notice period, together with any accrued but unpaid bonus.

-The agreement will also provide that, during his employment or for a period of six months thereafter, Mr. Lister, will not, among other actions, solicit or attempt to solicit certain employees or its certain customers of Global Ship Lease (or one of its group companies) or be involved in any relevant business in competition with Global Ship Lease (or one of its group companies).
+The agreement will also provide that, during his employment or for a period of six months thereafter, Mr. Lister, will not, among other actions, solicit or attempt to solicit certain employees or its certain customers (or one of its group companies) or be involved in any relevant business in competition with Global Ship Lease (or one of its group companies).